jagreehal/workflow/docs/resource-management.md

 ## The Solution: `withScope`

 Register resources with a scope.
-They're cleaned up automatically when the scope exits—success, error, or exception:
+They're cleaned up automatically when the scope exits--success, error, or exception:

 ```typescript
 import { withScope, ok, err } from '@jagreehal/workflow';